ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. Leave the simulated device running while you move on to the next exercise.

-### Exercise 10: Verify Event Flow
+#### Task 5: Verify Event Flow

-In this exercise, you will use the Azure CLI to monitor the events being sent to Azure IoT Hub from the downstream IoT Device through the IoT Edge Gateway.
+In this task, you will use the Azure CLI to monitor the events being sent to Azure IoT Hub from the downstream IoT Device through the IoT Edge Gateway.
 This will validate that everything is working correctly.

 1. If necessary, log in to your Azure portal using your Azure account credentials.